ooni/probe/docs/source/architecture.rst

 Architecture
 ============
-:Author: Arturo Filastò
-:Contact: art@torproject.org
-:Copyright: This document has been placed in the public domain.

 The goal of this document is provide an overview of how ooni works, what are it's pieces and how they interact with one another.